Hydrogen fuel cells: do hydrogen cars have a future?

 There are now six hydrogen-powered cars running on Swindon’s streets every day.
 This is thanks to leasing firms such as Arval, which has taken the leap into hydrogen and incorporated the cars into its fleet.
 Vehicles are now being leased to organisations such as the Science Museum Group and the National Trust, while Swindon Council has installed a second hydrogen station and may have more on the way, because Arval plans to have 170 hydrogen cars in the town by 2020.

 But a localised approach will never achieve a nationwide uptake.
-Toyota, Daimler and BMW are leading a group of 13 companies across the world, investing $10 billion over the next 10 years in developing hydrogen technology and infrastructure.
+Toyota, Daimler and BMW are leading a group of 13 companies across the world, investing $10 billion over the next decade in developing hydrogen technology and infrastructure.

 Government investment also has a role to play.
 “In the UK today, around 1TW of energy is produced in renewables but not used,” says Hunt.
 “That’s excess generation that could be stored.
 This can produce around 18,000 tonnes of hydrogen – enough to power 90,000 vehicles for 12,000 miles.”
 Hunt says the investment needed for a plant to process and distribute hydrogen is less than the sum the country spends on nuclear power, and it’d be cleaner.